alexmanrique/blog/_posts/2018-08-02-migrate-to-the-last-version.md

 Forced to migrate cakephp version
 -----------------------------------
-I maintain a website written in PHP with a framework called <a href="https://cakephp.org/">cakephp</a>, and one of the customers of the website called one day telling me that he couldn't see the website in safari browser.
+I maintain a website written in PHP with a framework called <a href="https://cakephp.org/">cakephp</a>, and one of the customers of the website called one day telling me that he couldn't see the website in Safari browser.
 In the beginning I thought was because the shared hosting or the database was down.
 I realized that the website was available in other browsers like Firefox or google chrome.
 I tried to reproduce the error locally and I did, the website was not available when I used Safari version 11.

 An outdated version
 --------------------------------
 The website was using php 5.5 and I suspect that this could be the reason why it was not working in Safari.
-I changed the version of php to 7, and then I could see the website again in safari.
+I changed the version of php to 7, and then I could see the website again in Safari.
 The bad news was that there was a class that cakephp was using String that was a reserved in php 7.
 My only option was to migrate to the last version cakephp 3.6 that was compatible with php 7.

 I could't provide SSL to the website users when the website was using php 5.5.
 For some reason with this version there was an error `ERR_SPDY_PROTOCOL_ERROR`in Chrome and in Safari (not in Firefox) when trying to load the page using SSL.